 (2) Copies of applicable licenses for the new administrator;

-(3) The results of a NH criminal background check from the NH department of safety for the new administrator or medical director;
+(3) The results of a criminal background check for the new administrator or medical director.
+Results must include the criminal history from the state of New Hampshire.

 (4) The results of the criminal attestation as described in He-P 805.18(t); and